lucky00122/MAVLInk_A_Vehicle/README.md

 # MAVLInk_A_Vehicle
-Simulate a vehicle to connect to QGC via MAVLink over UDP, and send/receive the messages.(Tested on Linux)
+On POSIX API, simulate a vehicle to connect to QGC via MAVLink over UDP, and send/receive the messages.(Tested on Linux)

 Build
 ====